hongkongkiwi/super-context/packages/vscode-extension/CONTRIBUTING.md

 # Contributing to VSCode Extension

-Thanks for your interest in contributing to the Claude Context VSCode extension!
+Thanks for your interest in contributing to the Super Context VSCode extension!

 > 📖 **First time contributing?** Please read the [main contributing guide](../../CONTRIBUTING.md) first for general setup and workflow.